hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - Focuses on wave phenomena in various classical media:  strings, membranes, rods, plates, elastic media, incompressible fluids, sound in fluids, and applictions in acoustics and geophysics, oceanography, and meteorology.
 The final chapter delves into a range of special topics such as statistical physics, electron "hydrodynamics" in superconductivity, and liquid helium.
 - Hans J. Lugt, 1983:  *Vortex Flow in Nature and Technology*.
 Wiley-Interscience.
 (Original German edition, 1979.
 English edition reprinted by Krieger, 1995.) \[Out of print\]
     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
 Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet could also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.

+Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, fluid mechanics books by two more Nobel laureates in physics are worthy of note:

+- Hannes Alfven and Carl-Gunne Falthammar, 1963: *Cosmical Electrodynamics*, 2d edition.
+International Series of Monographs on Physics.
+Oxford University Press.
+(Original edition, 1950.)
+    - Alfven is the founder of modern magnetohydrodynamics; this was his book on the topic.
+- Subrahmanyan Chandrasekhar, 1981:  *Hydrodynamic and Hydromagnetic Stability*.
+Dover.
+(Original edition published in the International Series of Monographs on Physics, by Oxford University Press, 1961.)
+    - A landmark contribution by a legendary astrophysicist.
+Anyone interested in hydrodynamic instabilities must own this book.

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)